 Transporting goods is a major contributor to carbon emissions.
 Businesses can lower their impact by:

-- UtilizingĀ electric or hybrid vehiclesĀ for deliveries.
+- Utilizing electric or hybrid vehicles for deliveries.

-- OptimizingĀ shipping routesĀ with AI-powered logistics platforms.
+- Optimizing shipping routes with AI-powered logistics platforms.

 Energy-efficient warehousing & production